Anglo-Norman literature: Drama

-This must have had a considerable influence on the development of the sacred drama in England, but none of the French plays acted in England in the 12th and 13th centuries have been preserved.
+This must have had a considerable influence on the development of the mystery play in England, but none of the French plays acted in England in the 12th and 13th centuries have been preserved.
 Adam, generally considered to be an Anglo-Norman mystery of the 12th century, was most probably written in France at the beginning of the 13th century (Romania xxxii.
 637), and the so-called Anglo-Norman Resurrection belongs to continental French as well.
-The earliest English moralities seem to have been imitations of the French ones.
+The earliest English morality plays seem to have been imitations of the French ones.